natali99n/my-projects/weatherApp/README.md

 # Weather Web Application

 This is a web application built on the Django framework with the use of Bootstrap.
 It provides weather information for different cities, allows adding new cities, and displays weather data for a selected city.
 Additionally, it allows deleting a city along with its weather data.

+The web application utilizes the **OpenWeather API** (https://openweathermap.org/).

 ## Installation